floweredscarf/su25/about.md

 proceeding with the more current ones to keep pace with the course.
 Remember, you don't need to get all points in the lab category to still get full credit for labs.

-Note that slip days are handled individually, not on a partner basis, meaning that your slip days don't add up.
-If partner A requests a slip day and turns in a lab late, partner B should also request one (otherwise partner B would receive no credit).

 **To use a lab slip day, go to the Extensions tab on Beacon.
 If you have enough slip days remaining, you may select your assignment and your new due date.**